-The major is a part of the Department of Nursing, an academic unit within the College of Health and Behavioral Studies.
+The major is a part of the School of Nursing, an academic unit within the College of Health and Behavioral Studies.

 After admission to the nursing program, the curriculum consists of concurrent classroom courses, laboratory and simulation learning, and clinical practice experience.
 Students have opportunities for learning in a variety of settings including community, specialty, and academic medical centers and hospitals; long term care facilities and clinics; and community based clinical learning experiences.
 The JMU Nursing program is fully accredited by the Commission for Collegiate Nursing Education and approved by the Virginia Board of Nursing.